Koenkk/zigbee2mqtt.io/docs/devices/SPPUSB02.md

 ---
-title: "Mercator SPPUSB02 control via MQTT"
+title: "Mercator Ikuü SPPUSB02 control via MQTT"
-description: "Integrate your Mercator SPPUSB02 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Mercator Ikuü SPPUSB02 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-11-01T16:06:49
 pageClass: device-page
 ---